New Creation Ministries International

 Having said that, there really is such a thing as false humility.
 It's the flip-side of the pride coin for a Christian.
 Because while it's true that we must be confronted with who we are in God's eyes, by dropping every other comparison to see ourselves naked before Him, in order to receive His mercy; having received it, we are now righteous--holy, unblameable, unreprovable--in His sight.
 The only view that matters.
 But as soon as we start comparing ourselves outwardly to others, we tend toward one of two extremes--"better than" or "worse than" --but both are equally prideful because they both effectually diminish the glory, and despise the victory, of the cross.

 These messages may offend.
-I am actually hard pressed to name anyone in my own Christian community, with whom I regularly fellowship, who would not find them offensive to some degree.
+I am actually hard pressed to name anyone in my own Christian community with whom I regularly fellowship who would not find them offensive to some degree.
 The truth does offend.
 It offends our very nature apart from Christ.
-But the amazing thing about that is this same truth is the only place we can find rest.
+But the amazing thing about that is this same offensive truth is the only place we can find rest.
 Real rest for our souls, every day.
 In His "mercies new every morning."

 The thing about all of those other versions of the gospel?
 There is no rest in any of them.
 That is why I love the real one so much.